M109 howitzer: M109A3GNM

 The latest version in service with the Norwegian Army's Artilleribataljonen.
-126 M109Gs were acquired from West Germany between 1969 and 1971.
-They were then upgraded to the M109A3GN configuration during the latter half of the 1980s.

 In 2006, there were 56 M109A3GNs in the Army's inventory, meaning that at least 70 SPGs had been scrapped after the end of the Cold War.
 14 of the M109A3GNs received upgrades in 2007, and were designated M109A3GNM.
 The upgrade includes a new intercom and new navigation and positioning systems.

 In 2020 the 14 units with A3GNM upgrades and those still with A3GN specs were placed in storage because all the new Korean K9 Thunder units had been delivered.
 In May 2022, Norway donated 22 A3GN-spec M109s to Ukraine.
 Two M109A3GN howitzers were destroyed and three damaged during the 2022 Russian invasion of Ukraine.